PlaceholderGames/2016-RedCandy/GameDetails.md

 Katherine’s dog has been taken by Ted the mafia bear who has taken over the gingerbread castle.

 Characters:

 Muffi – Vampire.
 She has daggers or something that she throws.

-Jamie – Tank.
-He has a shield that absorbs damage.
+Jamie – Tank, uses sheild to block incoming projectiles, smash back enemies and to push objects.

 Scott – Guitar person.
 He has a guitar that shoots lasers.

 Katherine – Fallen queen.
 Stuns people with hearts.

 Levels: